 I.

-Major Disruption on Campus Major disruption of all or most of campus activities, school-sponsored events, and/or school bus transportation.
-Disruptive behavior that is a serious threat to the school, or health, safety, or welfare of others.
+Disruption on Campus - Major DOC (Must Report to Law Enforcement) Major disruption of all or a significant portion of campus activities, school-sponsored events, and school bus transportation.
+Disruptive behavior that poses a serious threat to the learning environment, health, safety, or welfare of others.
+Examples of major disruptions including bomb threats, inciting a riot, or initiating a false alarm.

 J.